aws/aws-iot-device-sdk-java-v2/PREREQUISITES.md

 ## Set JAVA_HOME

-How you set `JAVA_HOME` varies from platform to platform.
-Below are the instructions for Windows, MacOS, and Linux:
+Below are instructions on how you can set `JAVA_HOME`, which varies from depending on whether you are on Windows or are on MacOS/Linux:

 ### Windows
 1. Open "Edit the system environment variable"